-Quote and estimate are terms that are often used interchangeably but if you are into the business you can’t do the mistake of treating both the same.
+Quote and estimate are terms that are often used interchangeably but if you are into the business you can’t make the mistake of treating both the same.
 Don’t get confused.

 As already discussed, a price quote is a fixed price stated by the business to the customer.
 Since the quote is derived after discussing the requirements, studying the work meticulously, analyzing each and every cost involved, it’s made detailed and accurate.
 This means, once the customer accepts the quote, no further changes will be made and that would be the final price.
 It also holds a legal value in many countries.

-Estimate, on the other hand, is similar to price quote but not the detailed one.
-It gives the customer, a rough idea about the cost.
+The estimate, on the other hand, is similar to the price quote but not the detailed one.
+It gives the customer a rough idea about the cost.
 However, it cannot be treated as the final price as the price may fluctuate, the additional cost can be added when the work is in progress.
 An estimate states the potential fixed cost which likely can be modified depending upon the work.
 It has less legal value.

 If your customer is not aware of the difference, better let them know.

 Price quote is a detailed document that also is legally binding.
 It should be accurate, comprehensive and contain all the necessary information that a customer needs to know.

 Here are the significant details, you need to include in your price quotation:

 - Standard business information like business/company name, address, email address, contact details.